ECHO Idaho X-Waiver Training Information

 You must practice according to nationally recognized evidence-based guidelines and have a diversion control plan.
 Additional information can be found on the ASAM website.

-For PAs, according to the Idaho State Board of Medicine, “The Supervising Physician to a PA with a MAT waiver needs to have a MAT waiver, too.
+For PAs, according to the Idaho State Board of Medicine, “The Supervising Physician to a PA with an X-waiver needs to have an X-waiver, too.
 Each PA needs to practice within the scope of his or her Supervising Physician, and that physician would need to have the waiver (trained) to know if the PA is practicing safely.”